WhySooooFurious/The-Mac-Repo/README.md

 8 Core CPU
 7 Core GPU

+Game settings:
+If settings are changed it will be specified
+V-Sync: On
+Resolution: Usually 1680x1050 or 2560x1600
+Settings: As low as they can be

+Crossover 23.7 currently
+DXVK/GPTK (Will be specified)
+M-SYNC: ON
+E-SYNC: ON

 Testing
 -
-I've tested many games for MacOS all using Crossover 23.7
+I've tested many games for MacOS using various methods

+Dying Light 1:
+│Relatively Stable│FPS:60│Settings:Low│Crossover│Cracked│

+Notes:

+Grand Theft Auto V:
+│Very Stable│FPS:60│Settings:Low│Crossover│Cracked│

 GTA-V + Resized + Lite
 -